 Immediate and long-term responses to tectonic hazards

-After a tectonic hazard occurs, the recovery effort is supported by immediate and long-term responses.
+Following a tectonic hazard, the recovery effort is supported by both immediate and long-term responses.
 Short-term or immediate responses occur in the hours and days immediately after a disaster.
 Short-term responses mainly involve evacuation, search and rescue and providing aid to those affected.

 Long-term responses go on for months and years after a disaster.
-It involves constructing destroyed houses, schools, hospitals, etc. It also involves taking steps to boost the local economy.
+It involves reconstructing destroyed houses, schools, hospitals, and other essential facilities.
+It also involves taking steps to boost the local economy.

 Responses differ between countries at different stages of development.